 - Can we increase the number or size of awards after recipients are selected?

 In addition to the existence of a charitable class, the private foundation rules require that grants be made in a objective and non-discriminatory fashion.
 The selection criteria for a foundation's grants should be reasonably related to the purpose of the grant.
-Thus, for a scholarship grant, likely criteria on which a decision might be based include prior academic performance, test scores, recommendations from instructors and conclusions regarding an applicant's motivation, character ability and potential that are formed from an interview with him or her.
+Thus, for a scholarship grant, likely criteria on which a decision might be based include prior academic performance; test scores; recommendations from instructors; and conclusions regarding an applicant's motivation, character, and potential that are formed from an interview with them.
 Financial need is another legitimate consideration.
 Donors may also want to identify particular skills and achievements; scholar-athletes and musicians are frequently targeted for scholarship aid.

 Private foundations have a duty to monitor the spending of the grant and ensure that it was used for a charitable purpose.
 Community foundations would be wise to track their scholarship grants as well by, for example, requesting that a recipient to whom a check is made out forward a verified copy of his or her transcript.
 Grants that are not used for educational purposes should be refunded to the community foundation.